hhzl/Cuis-NeoCSV/README.md

 Read and write CSV converting to or from Smalltalk objects.
 Port from https://github.com/svenvc/NeoCVS

-# Porting log section 1
+# Section 1 -- file out / file in

 1. In Pharo 4.0 (May 2015) load NeoCSV package (one-click).
 2. File out class packages